2020 Emmy predictions: Watchmen, Ozark, The Mandalorian and Schitt's Creek battle it out

-We've probably all watched a lot of TV this year, right?
+We've all watched a lot of TV this year, right?
 This Sunday, Sept.
-20, the 2020 Emmy Awards will recognize the best TV shows that have been distracting us, as Watchmen, The Marvelous Mrs. Maisel and Ozark are among the modern classics battling it out.
+20, the 2020 Emmy Awards will recognize the TV shows that have both reflected and distracted us from these weird times.
+Watchmen, The Mandalorian, The Marvelous Mrs. Maisel, Ozark and the recently ended Schitt's Creek are among the modern classics battling it out at this year's Emmys.

 Due to the coronavirus pandemic, the 2020 Emmy Awards ceremony will look a little different, but it's still set to be a star-studded night.
 HBO's Watchmen scored the most nominations with 26 nods, followed by Amazon's ever-popular The Marvelous Mrs. Maisel with 20 and Netflix's dark drama Ozark with 18.
 Scroll down for the full list of nominations and my predictions for who's going to win the Emmy in each category.